johnrcd/rovi-blog/_drafts/2024-02-18-ascension.md

 ### character component system

 The majority of development was focused on something I called the character component system – which I will refer to as "CCS" for short.

-I’m trying to write posts to be readable for non-programmers/musicians/[insert technical field i will or have posted about], but this section may be a little difficult to translate, so bear with me.
+> (I’m trying to write posts to be readable for non-programmers/musicians, but this section may be a little difficult to translate, so bear with me.)

 Most of my programming experience had been from beginner Unity engine tutorials, and it turns out that it wasn’t the best way to create decent code.
 The main thing that I thought about was trying to reduce the amount of “unique” components; instead of creating a PlayerMovement, ZombieMovement, and SkeletonMovement component, I’d just make a GroundMovement component that would handle all three.